United States 1932-S Washington Quarter

 Reverse:

-Unlike the obverse, there were no restrictions placed on the candidate sculptors when designing the Washington quarter reverse.
+Unlike the obverse, no restrictions were placed on the candidate sculptors when designing the Washington quarter reverse.
 Flanagan’s reverse is dominated by a heraldic eagle with outstretched wings and a left-facing head.
 The eagle is perched on a neat bundle of arrows with two intertwined olive branches below and the “S” mintmark centered between the two olive branch stems.
-Above the eagle can be read the two main inscriptions UNITED STATES OF AMERICA and E PLURIBUS UNUM.
+The two main inscriptions above the eagle are UNITED STATES OF AMERICA and E PLURIBUS UNUM.
 Finally, at six o’clock on the design is the denomination written out as QUARTER DOLLAR.

 Edge: